Meta Ads are another way to drive installs and engagement, alongside Google and Apple Search Ads.

 Create facebook app use cases for ios and android

 Go to app basic settings, fill privacy and terms of service urls.
-I think you get asked that when you go creating ads.
+I think you get asked that when you go on creating ads.

 Scroll to bottom of app basic settings and "add a platform":